max-hill/563-final-project/readme.md

 For the draft overview of my project and reproducible script, see [notebook-log.md](notebook-log.md).

-For further information on the scripts used, see the [scripts readme](scripts/readme.md) in the `scripts` directory.
+For further information on the scripts used, see the [scripts readme](scripts/readme.md).
 ## To do
 * Finish implementing mutations.
 To do this you should think clearly about what you want your pipeline to look like.
 What outputs should be saved as files?